maintenance

 Step 1: Insert Upper Burr

-1. Align the burr with the mounting posts
+1. Line up the burr with the mounting posts—there’s only one correct orientation

 Step 2: Replace Hopper